Locations in Denver: DrinkHere

 • The Brutal Poodle

-1967 S. Broadway Central Denver
+1967 S. Broadway Southwest Denver

 720-379-6281

 How do poodles and heavy metal mesh?
 The unlikely combo somehow works at the Brutal Poodle, opened in early 2018 by Wes Moralez, Ryan Oakes and David “Yosh” Yoshikawa, members of Denver band Son Survivor.
 Beyond the goofy, dog-themed art on the walls and the (just loud enough) tracks pumping from the sound system, good food and a classic sunken bar beckon the faithful.
-Loaded tots, great green chile and outrageous metal-inspired specials keep bellies full, the better to soak up rounds of unpretentious drinks and Colorado beers.
+Loaded tots, great green chile and outrageous metal-inspired specials keep bellies full, the better to soak up rounds of unpretentious drinks, pickle shots and Colorado beers.
 This poodle’s bite is as good as its bark.

 7 articles